OmkarKathile007/Arduino-Air-Defense-System/README.md

-## This project implements a *Sonar Radar System* using an Arduino and an ultrasonic sensor to detect objects within a specific range.
+## This project implements a *Sonar Radar System* using an Arduino and an ultrasonic sensor to detect Aerial threats within a specific range.
 The system simulates radar functionality by using the sensor to send and receive signals, then visualizing the data on a display or software interface (such as Processing) to represent object distances in real-time.

 ## Features
-- *Object Detection*: Detects objects within a range of up to a few meters.
 - *Radar-like Visualization*: Displays the detected objects in a radar-like format.
 - *Real-time Distance Measurement*: Continuously updates the distance to the nearest object in its path.